pabloinsente/pabloinsente.github.io/_posts/2020-05-15-intro-linear-algebra.md

 ## Projections

 **Projections** are a fundamental type of linear (and affine) mappings for machine learning.
 If you have ever heard concepts like "embeddings", "low-dimensional representation", or "dimensionality reduction", they all are examples of projections.
 Even linear regression and principal component analysis are exemplars of projections.
 Thus, projections allow working with high-dimensional spaces (i.e., problems with many features or variables) more efficiently, by projecting such spaces into lower-dimensional spaces. this works because is often the case that a few dimensions contain most of the information to understand the relation between inputs and outputs.
+Moreover, projections can be represented as *matrices acting on vectors*.

 Put simply, projections are *mappings from a space onto a subpace*, or from a set of vectors onto a subset of vectors.
 Additionally, projections are "idempotent", this is, the projection has the property to be *equal to its composition with itself*.
 In other words, when you wrap a projection $\phi(x) = y$ into itself as $\phi (\phi (x))$, the result does not change, i.e., $\phi (\phi (x)) = y$.
 Formally, for a vector space $\textit{V}$ and a vector subset $\textit{U} \subset \textit{V}$, we define a projection $\phi$ as: